choria-io/website/docs/content/playbooks/plans/index.md

 I would say for a typical interactive Playbook this is the best way to write them.
 Down the line I expect the YAML format to be the underlying data format for a Playbook Service but that is some way off.

+{{% notice warning %}}
+Please note that both the Plans feature in Puppet and the Integration from Choria is experimental or Feature Preview.
+For sure I expect the Choria feature to only ship once Bolt does not vendor it's own Puppet.
+{{% /notice %}}

 ## Discovering Nodes

 You can discover nodes using any supported [Node Set](https://choria.io/docs/playbooks/node_sets/) in Playbooks like via Terraform outputs: